Yuheng3107/aichallenge/README.md

 You can see the instructions at the [instructions page](https://fitai.click/instructions) of our site.

-# To run our application yourself
+# To run our server yourself

-There are *two modes* in which you can run our app in.

-The first is developer mode, where you can see the poses drawn onto the picture, and is used by us natively for testing/debugging.
-You can try out this mode to better understand how our model works.

-The second is the production web server mode (unfortunately it can only support one connection at a time currently), which we intend to deploy to the cloud for the end-user, where they can use it on both Desktop and Mobile to aid in their exercise.

-Please see the prequisites required for running our app in its respective modes.

-## Prerequisites for Dev Mode
-Running our app in development mode requires the installation of git, a Version Control Software (to clone the repository), as well as Python3 to run the code, and finally, a browser such as Google Chrome or Microsoft Edge which supports multi-part responses which are required to stream the PeekingDuck image data onto the web application.
+Running our server requires the installation of git, a Version Control Software (to clone the repository), as well as Python3 to run the code, TensorFlow for GPU integration, and finally, a browser such as Google Chrome or Microsoft Edge which supports multi-part responses which are required to stream the PeekingDuck image data onto the web application.

+### Specs
+The server requires a GPU and around 3GB of Ram.
+It can be run on a CPU, but performance will be much worse.
+Accuracy of the programme is not guaranteed on a CPU.

 ### Installing Git
 Git can be installed by visiting [this link](https://git-scm.com/downloads).

 ### Installing Python
 Python (Version 3.9) can be downloaded via [this link](https://www.python.org/downloads/).

+### Installing TensorFlow
+You can view TensorFlow's guide for installation via [this link](https://www.tensorflow.org/install/pip).
+Additionally, it appears to be necessary to conda install cuda-nvcc

 ### Installing a web browser that supports multi-part responses
 Google Chrome can be downloaded via [this link](https://www.google.com/intl/en_sg/chrome/).